Elliptic dimers on minimal graphs and genus 1 Harnack curves: Generalities

 where~$\ws_1,\bs_1,\ws_2,\ldots, \ws_n, \bs_n$ are the vertices on the boundary of~$\fs$ oriented counterclockwise with cyclic notation for indices, see Figure~\ref{fig:faceweight}.
 When $\Gs$ is planar, which is assumed to be the case here, two dimer models on~$\Gs$ are gauge equivalent if and only if the corresponding edge weights define equal face weights for all bounded faces.
 Moreover, the associated Boltzmann measure can be described using these face weights.
 This requires the concept of \emph{height function}, that we now recall.

 Let us fix a reference dimer configuration~$\Ms_1$, and take an arbitrary~$\Ms\in\M(\Gs)$.
-Considering~$\Ms$ and~$\Ms_1$ as consistently oriented from white to black vertices, their difference~$\Ms-\Ms_1$ is an oriented cycle in~$\Gs$.
-Since this graph is embedded in the plane, this oriented cycle bounds a collection of faces.
+Considering~$\Ms$ and~$\Ms_1$ as consistently oriented from white to black vertices, their difference~$\Ms-\Ms_1$ is a {union of disjoint} oriented cycles in~$\Gs$.
+Since this graph is embedded in the plane, {each} oriented cycle bounds a collection of faces.
 In other words, we have~$\Ms-\Ms_1=\partial(\sum_{\fs\in\Fs} h_\Ms(\fs)\fs)$ for some function~$h_\Ms\colon\Fs\to\ZZ$, uniquely defined up to a global additive constant.
 This is called the \emph{height function} of~$\Ms$ (with respect to~$\Ms_1$).
 As one easily checks, we then have